ckearl/ICA7/README.md

  - Text coloring also has the `.text-{color}-emphasis` options, where the emphasis is a duller version of the color.
  - Text opacity can be changed with the class `.text-opacity-{value}` where `{value}` is a number between 0 and 100.
   - The only accepted values of the opacity `{value}`'s are 75, 50, 25, 10.

+## Position
+HTML elements can be positioned using the Bootstrap positioning classes.
+The positioning classes can be used to set the position of an element relative to the viewport or the parent element.
+The positioning of this element can be set using the class `.position-{type}`:
+ - Just like the `position` property in CSS, `{type}` is one of `static`, `relative`, `absolute`, `fixed`, `sticky`.

+Using position Bootstrap shortcuts, you can arrange elements easily with the edge positioning utilities.
+The format is `{property}-{position}`.
+Where property is one of:
+ - `top` - for the vertical top position
+ - `start` - for the horizontal left position (in LTR)
+ - `bottom` - for the vertical bottom position
+ - `end` - for the horizontal right position (in LTR)

+Where position is one of:
+ - 0 - for 0 edge position
+ - 50 - for 50% edge position
+ - 100 - for 100% edge position

+examples:
+ - `.position-absolute top-0 end-0`
+ - `.position-absolute top-50 start-50`
+ - `.position-absolute bottom-0 start-0`

+> [!TIP]
+> There are few direct use cases for using absolute positioning while using the Bootstrap framework.
+It's often a good idea to use the grid system to position elements on the page.
+Some use cases for absolute positioning are for elements that need statically positioned elements to be relative to them, like an alert for notifications, pop-ups/modals, and toggleable menus.

+- You can also use `.translate-middle` to center an element horizontally and vertically when it is absolutely positioned.
+- Lastly, by adding `.translate-middle-x` or `.translate-middle-y` classes, elements can be positioned only in horizontal or vertical direction.

 ## Sizing
  - The width and height of an element can be set by using the class `.w-{size}` or `.h-{size}` where `{size}` is one of `25`, `50`, `75`, `100`, `auto`.
 These values are percentages of the parent element's width or height.